cwlau/gae-circleci-integration/README.md

 `base64 <your_secret.json>`

-- Copy the output of the base64 command into the 'Value' form, with the name CLIENT_SECRET, then click Save Variable.
+- Copy the output of the base64 command into the 'Value' form, with the name `CLIENT_SECRET`, then click Save Variable.

 ![](./images/circleci_env_var_settings.png)

-- In the circle.yml file, replace the project_id in `GCLOUD_PROJECT: "gae-circleci-integration"` with your project id.

-- In the circle.yml file, replace the project_id in `gcloud config set project gae-circleci-integration` with your project id.
+- Also set the environment variable  `GCLOUD_PROJECT` as your app-id, e.g. `gae-circleci-integration`.

 - In run_test.py, replace the in the HOST variable with the URL your project will be deployed to https://gae-circleci-integration.appspot.com.

 - Commit and push your changes.
 The circle project should run the local tests, then use the gcloud SDK (authenticated with the client-secret) to deploy to the appspot URL, then run the e2e tests against that URL.